 The Prophecy of Simeon.

 Simeon said something else too, and it should not be forgotten.
 The joy of the Messiah cannot be separated from the reason why he came, which isn't all that pretty.
-Saviours are great, as long as it's not about salvation from sin.
-Jesus would run into this again, to put it mildly, and Satan would even tempt him about during another forty days the church is about to celebrate in imitation of his forty days in the desert, Lent.
+Saviours are great, as long as it's not about being saved from sin.
+Jesus would run into this again, to put it mildly, and Satan would even tempt him about it during another forty days the church is about to celebrate in imitation of his forty days in the desert, Lent.
 Simeon said: